 At the initial stage after the launch of Shanghai Connect, global investors' trading and holding of Northbound stocks were predominantly in the large-cap SSE 180 Index constituents (94% of trading value in 2014 and 96% of holding value at the end of 2014).
-Northbound trading in the mid-cap SSE 380 Index constituents gradually increased from 6% during 2014 to 23% during 2016 up to August.
-Northbound holding of these mid-cap stocks jumped to 22% at the end of 2015 and decreased to 14% at the end of August 2016, still much higher than the 4% at the end of 2014.
-Nevertheless, global investors' main interest was in the Mainland large-cap blue chips.
-(See Figure 5.)
+Northbound trading in the mid-cap SSE 380 Index constituents gradually increased from 6% during 2014 to 23% during 2016.
+Northbound holding of these mid-cap stocks jumped to 22% at the end of 2015 and decreased to 17% at the end of 2016, still much higher than the 4% at the end of 2014.
+Nevertheless, global investors' main interest was in the Mainland large-cap blue chips under Shanghai Connect.
+(See Figures 5a and 5b.)